Refresh

 $ $ $ $

-With 30,000 full-time students across eight campus locations, Seneca is among the biggest colleges in Canada.
-The college offers nearly 300 full-time, part-time and continuing education programs in aviation, business, creative arts, education and social services, engineering, IT, fashion and esthetics, health, hospitality, law, media, science and more.
+With almost 40,000 full-time students across five main campus locations, Seneca is among the biggest colleges in Canada.
+The college offers more than 300 full-time, part-time and continuing education programs in aviation, business, creative arts, education and social services, engineering, IT, fashion and esthetics, health, hospitality, law, media, science and more.

 Seneca campuses are dotted throughout the Greater Toronto Area, except for the Peterborough campus which is home to the college’s strong aviation program and fleet of 22 aircraft.
 In 2022, Seneca christened Seneca Downtown, its hub for executive and professional-level training and microcredential programs just steps from Toronto’s Financial District.

-More than 76 per cent of Seneca students find a job in their field within six months of graduating, and employers report a 75 per cent satisfaction rate with Seneca alumni.
+More than 79 percent of Seneca students find a job in their field within six months of graduating, and employers report an 89 percent satisfaction rate with Seneca alumni.

 Popular Programs

 Seneca’s arts programs are a major draw.
-The college’s animation program recently placed fifth worldwide in the influential Animation Career Review rankings, and its programs in 3D and game animation are highly competitive.
+The college’s three-year animation program, and game art and animation program are highly competitive.
 Other popular arts programs include graphic design, acting for camera and voice, and a one-year visual effects teaching cutting-edge digital artistry.

 Seneca is also known for its strong firefighting programs, with areas of study including fire investigation, wildland fire suppression, and fire-related computer software systems.
-The three-semester certificate program in firefighter pre-service is a particularly hot option in 2024.
+The three-semester certificate program in firefighter pre-service is a particularly hot option.

 Locations